ryan4yin/thiscute.world/content/posts/2024/Q1/my-experience-of-nixos/index.en.md

 ## Nixpkgs Has Too Few Packages?

+Some people(in China) say that NixOS has too few packages, and this is one of the reasons they don't use it.
+Is this true?

 Firstly, let's clarify that NixOS has a vast number of packages.
-In terms of size, Nixpkgs is on par with Arch AUR.
+In terms of size, Nixpkgs is on par with Arch Linux's AUR.
 [Repository statistics](https://link.zhihu.com/?target=https%3A//repology.org/repositories/statistics/total) show that:

 ![Repository statistics](./repository-statistics.webp)